SUSE/connect/PACKAGE.md

 # SUSEConnect Packaging

-As a first option you can use `rake build` which will produce all the steps described before
+As a first option you can use `rake build` which will produce all the steps described before After you build package locally and happy with result - commit changes to IBS instance.

 ## TL;DR